Let’s face it:

-Get your copy of Passion Fruit Farming Course Book from Amazon, which provides step by step guidelines on how to grow passion fruit for massive profits.
+Get your copy of Passion Fruit Farming Course Book, which provides step by step guidelines on how to grow passion fruit for massive profits.

 There are several reasons why the passion fruits may lack the necessary juice.
 In this case, it might be that the vine may not have received enough water or nutrients during the growing period.

 Passion fruits are very hungry and thirsty so regular feeding and regular watering to keep the soil moist is key.
 Failure to provide these basic requirements could lead to fruit formation that lack juice content.

 Similarly, most passion fruit vines start producing meaningful fruits from their second year especially under relatively colder conditions.

 Therefore, getting the fruit quite early may also have an effect on the form as well.